 - Emergency Action Plan: The first step in crisis management is being prepared before a crisis occurs.
 Consider adopting a personal Emergency Action Plan (EAP) for yourself.
 Essentially, this document describes what actions to take in the event of an emergency.
 Your EAP could be as simple as a list of people to call in case you are hurt, along with copies of your insurance papers, passport, and names of any medications to which you are allergic.
 Please see the Emergency Planning section for how to create a personal EAP, and steps to take during an emergency.

 Why Create an EAP?

 The more support networks you have during an emergency or crisis, the more likely someone will be available to help you.
-Also, the better prepared you are ahead of time, the better chance you have of responding effectively to a crisis in Japan.
+Also, the better prepared you are ahead of time, the better chance you have of responding effectively to a crisis in the country of your choice.
 Therefore, it is important to set–up support networks, and an EAP, before an emergency occurs–before you actually need assistance.
-Creating an EAP is a good first step towards keeping yourself healthy and safe in the event of an emergency or crisis while in Japan.
+Creating an EAP is a good first step towards keeping yourself healthy and safe in the event of an emergency or crisis while in the country of your choice.

 Who Needs a Copy of Your EAP?

-We remind you to give copies of your EAP to your contacts in Japan, and leave copies with appropriate contacts at home, which may include several family members and friends.
+We remind you to give copies of your EAP to your contacts in the country of your choice, and leave copies with appropriate contacts at home, which may include several family members and friends.
 Make sure to always keep a copy on hand for yourself as well.
 You should consider giving your EAP to the following contacts: